mrandrewmills/Fixed-Width-Text-File-Toolkit/readme.md

 ##Frequently Asked Questions#

-Q. WHY DID YOU MAKE THIS WHEN THERE'S ALREADY "SUCH-AND-SUCH" AVAILABLE?
+Q. WHY DID YOU MAKE THIS WHEN THERE'S ALREADY "SUCH-AND-SUCH OTHER PRODUCT" AVAILABLE?

 A. I made this because I wanted to learn more about text-processing functions within PHP and wanted reusable code to deal with Fixed Width Text Files.
 I decided to share it with others because I'd like to see them improve upon my code and take it in directions that never would have occurred to me.

 Q. CAN THIS TOOLKIT WORK WITH REMOTE FILES OVER HTTP:// OR HTTPS://?

-A. The toolkit is intended for local files, not remote files.
-Although it might be possible with the correct fopen() wrappers, I don't recommend it.
+A. This toolkit is intended for *local* files, _not remote_ ones.

-Q. CAN YOU ADD "SUCH-AND-SUCH" FEATURE?
+Q. CAN YOU ADD FEATURE X, Y OR Z?

-A. I don't know.
-It depends on the specifics of the feature, whether it makes sense to be part of this toolkit, and how difficult it would be to implement.
+A. It depends on the specifics of the feature, whether it makes sense to be part of this toolkit, and how difficult it would be to implement.
 Drop me a line explaining what you have in mind, and we can discuss it.
-However, just because I might not have time or inclination to add a feature that you want, that doesn't mean you can't add it yourself.
+However, just because I might not have time or inclination to add a feature that you want, that does not mean you can't add it yourself.

+Q. MY FILE(S) DO NOT HAVE HEADER ROWS.
+WILL THIS TOOLKIT HANDLE THAT?

+A. Sure.
+Learn more about the hasHeaderRow() method and you'll be all set.

 ##Tutorial

-In order to use the Fixed Width File Toolkit in your PHP script, you first need to include it.
+To use the Fixed Width File Toolkit in your PHP script, you first need to include it.
 Like so:

 ```html
 <?php